 Identifying Antique & Vintage Medicine Bottles

-There may be a substantial market for antique and vintage glass bottles, but medicinal bottles remain one of its most sought after categories.
+There may be a substantial market for antique and vintage glass bottles, but medicinal bottles are a type of antique medical/dental equipment that remain one of its most sought after categories.
 Here are a few different characteristics which can help you easily identify a potential historic medicinal bottle or tin.

 Types of Antique Medicine Bottles